sanshxx/DentOS/TECHNICAL_DOCUMENTATION.md

-# Dental CRM - Technical Documentation
+# DentOS - Technical Documentation

 ## Overview

-Dental CRM is a comprehensive web application designed to streamline dental practice management.
+DentOS is a comprehensive web application designed to streamline dental practice management.
 It provides an integrated solution for managing patients, appointments, treatments, billing, inventory, staff, and reporting in dental clinics.
 The application aims to improve operational efficiency, enhance patient care, and provide valuable insights through data analytics.

 ## Technical Architecture